y-sherap/ConnectFour/README.md

 #### *Getting Started*
-The basic requirements for this game have been broken into smaller tasks, which can be found in this [Trello Board](https://trello.com/b/GFrzRcsE/ysherap-project-1).
+The basic requirements for this game have been broken into smaller tasks, which can be found in this [Trello Board](https://trello.com/b/GFrzRcsE/ysherap-project-1) or broadly summarized in the following section.

-***
+**Project MVP**

+*Must Have*
+*Ability for 2 players to play the game
+*Ability for players to alternate turns
+*Ability to easily know whether and which player has won and if the game is a tie *Ability to restart the game

+*Should Have*
+* An appealing and well-designed site

+*Could Have*
+* Ability for a player to compete with the computer

 #### *Future Updates*
 - [ ] An AI component that allows a player to play with the computer

+*
+*
+*
+*
+*

 ***